3 Myths of Carpal Tunnel Syndrome

 Surgery is not always the answer.
 In fact, we have seen many who have undergone the carpal tunnel release, and they still experience pain.

-The key to affective treatment of carpal tunnel syndrome is diagnosis.
+The key to effective treatment of carpal tunnel syndrome is diagnosis.
 The chiropractic approach is to examine from the wrist to neck, looking for the areas of nerve “pinching.”

 Do you wonder if you might be experiencing CTS?
 Check out three home tests you can perform.